New Blazers leadership discusses team's future

 TUALATIN, Ore.
 (KPTV) – Portland’s pro basketball team is on a new path of leadership, but down which trail will it put the Blazers?

-Terry Stotts was fired in June, Chris McGowan stepped down in November and Neil Olshey was let go a week ago.
-It’s a clean sweep in Rip City but how clean is the sheet working for Jody Allen?
+Terry Stotts was fired in June; Chris McGowan stepped down in November and Neil Olshey was fired a week ago.
+It’s a clean sweep in Rip City, but how clean is the sheet working for Jody Allen?

 Meet the new boss, hopefully not the same as the old boss.